Hershel B. Northcutt

-Hershel B. "Cutter" Northcutt was an American football and basketball coach and college athlete.
+Hershel B. "Cutter" Northcutt (September 12, 1892 – February 24, 1971) was an American football and basketball coach and college athlete.

 College athlete

 As a college athlete at the Vanderbilt University, Northcutt was part of the 1915 squad that won the 1915 SIAA conference championship under head coach Dan McGugin.

 College coach

 Northcutt then spent time as the head football coach at Columbia Military Academy in Columbia, Tennessee before becoming the head football and women's basketball coach at Hendrix College in Conway, Arkansas for two seasons.

+Later life and death

+Northcutt founded East End Lumber Co. in 1925.
+He died on February 24, 1971, at a hospital in Memphis, Tennessee.